 The business court hears cases such as lawsuits involving copyright infringement, contracts, business ownership disputes, or cases filed by stockholders against public companies.
 The goal of the court is to speed up the court process and help businesses obtain immediate action in the courts.
-Two judges serve the Business Court.Drug Courts
+Two judges serve the Business Court.Complex Litigation Center

 The Complex Litigation Center, the largest Clark County courtroom with 8,000 square feet of space, was designed specifically to handle large and complex civil litigation.
 It can accommodate as many as 40 attorneys at once and is used primarily for construction defect litigation and other complex civil cases.